dbochicchio/vera-OpenSprinkler/README.md

 # Password
 OpenSprinkler use MD5-hashed passwords.
 Ensure to use a tool (such as http://www.md5.cz/) and save the generated password in the corresponding variable.

+# Legacy mode
+This plug-in is suited for the latest version.
+If you're stuck on version >= 2.1.3 and < 2.1.9, try to set *LegacyMode* variable under master device to 1 and then do a Luup reload.

 # Variables
 ## For master device
 - *urn:bochicchio-com:serviceId:OpenSprinkler1* / *DebugMode*: set to 1 to have verbose logging